postcss/postcss/README.md

 and output both external and inline maps.

-To ensure that you generate an accurate source map, you must indicate the input and output CSS files paths — using the options `from` and `to`, respectively.
+To ensure that you generate an accurate source map, you must indicate the input and output CSS file paths — using the options `from` and `to`, respectively.

 To generate a new source map with the default options, simply set `map: true`.
 This will generate an inline source map that contains the source content.
-If you don’t want the map inlined, you can use set `map.inline: false`.
+If you don’t want the map inlined, you can set `map.inline: false`.

 ```js
 processor